willfaught/willfaught.github.io/content/blog/2023-07-29-red-metrics.md

 >Latency
 >
 >The time it takes to service a request.
-It’s important to distinguish between the latency of successful requests and the latency of failed requests.
+It's important to distinguish between the latency of successful requests and the latency of failed requests.
 For example, an HTTP 500 error triggered due to loss of connection to a database or other critical backend might be served very quickly; however, as an HTTP 500 error indicates a failed request, factoring 500s into your overall latency might result in misleading calculations.
 On the other hand, a slow error is even worse than a fast error!
-Therefore, it’s important to track error latency, as opposed to just filtering out errors.
+Therefore, it's important to track error latency, as opposed to just filtering out errors.
 >
 >Traffic
 >